-- 149 The Forum notes that an expression commonly used in the CRTC's wireless proceedings is often inaccurate, namely, "subsidized device".
-Devices purchased by wireless service users as part of their monthly service contract were described throughout the 2012/13 Wireless Code proceeding as 'subsidized', even though wireless service users paid for the device as part of their monthly service. - 150 UdC's report notes that "many service providers use terms that appear to suggest that a subsidized device provided as part of a contract constitutes a rebate, or a gift...." - 151 The 2012/13 Wireless Code proceeding established, however, that wireless service providers do not generally "subsidize" the wireless devices that they provide to subscribers: rather, subscribers pay for the devices through their monthly contracts.
-As the old saying goes, however, 'there's no such thing as a free lunch'(TANSTAAFL): wireless service account holders pay for most goods either directly (when device prices are clearly stated as part of a larger monthly bill) or indirectly (when device prices are not clearly stated but are part of a larger monthly bill). - 152 In June 2016 Telus in fact explained that there are no true subsidies where wireless service providers pay for wireless devices when it told the CRTC that "the value of the subsidy is recovered in equal monthly instalments over the life of the contract." - 153 Permitting wireless service providers to describe goods as "subsidized" when wireless account holders pay for most or all of the goods' costs gives the misleading impression that the customer is not paying for the goods either at all, or to only a small degree.
-To minimize confusion, to increase clarity, and to promote truth in advertising, we therefore suggest that the Code describe devices whose price is initially paid by wireless service providers but ultimately paid by subscribers through their monthly or early include a "restocking fee" or other similar fee.
-As a result, a customer could not be charged a penalty, including a restocking fee, if they have met conditions (a) and (b) referenced above.
+- UdC's report notes that "many service providers use terms that appear to suggest that a subsidized device provided as part of a contract constitutes a rebate, or a gift...."
+109 - The 2012/13 Wireless Code proceeding established, however, that wireless service providers do not generally "subsidize" the wireless devices that they provide to subscribers: rather, subscribers pay for the devices through their monthly contracts.
+As the old saying goes, however, 'there's no such thing as a free lunch'(TANSTAAFL): wireless service account holders pay for most goods either directly (when device prices are clearly stated as part of a larger monthly bill) or indirectly (when device prices are not clearly stated but are part of a larger monthly bill). - In June 2016 Telus in fact explained that there are no true subsidies where wireless service providers pay for wireless devices when it told the CRTC that "the value of the subsidy is recovered in equal monthly instalments over the life of the contract."
+110 - Permitting wireless service providers to describe goods as "subsidized" when wireless account holders pay for most or all of the goods' costs gives the misleading impression that the customer is not paying for the goods either at all, or to only a small degree.
+To minimize confusion, to increase clarity, and to promote truth in advertising, we therefore suggest that the Code describe devices whose price is initially paid by wireless service providers but ultimately paid by subscribers through their monthly or early cancellation fees as 'financed' devices not 'subsidized' devices.
+Referring to 'subsidized' devices implies that wireless service providers are performing acts of charity towards subscribers, when in fact they are engaged in a for-profit business relationship. - The Code should differentiate between cases where wireless service users pay for their device, and cases where wireless service providers pay for the device.
+It should include "financed device" as a separate Key Term, and require wireless service providers to inform